tanbinh123/imdb-api/README.md

 > ✅ Done
 >
-> 🚧 Under development
+> 🚧 Under development.
 >
-> 💭 The route is known, but haven't fully thought how to implement it, yet!
+> 💭 The route is known, but we haven't thoroughly thought about how to implement it yet!
 >
+> 😱 It broke! _(IMDb changed its response structure, it needs minor changes or re-implementation)_
+>
-> ❌ Failed to implement
+> ❌ Failed to implement.

 | URL (prefix: `imdb.com`)            | Scope           | Module                            | Status | Tests |
 | ----------------------------------- | --------------- | --------------------------------- | :----: | :---: |